-We collectively decided to implement a week of maintenance in between each sprint.
+We collectively decided to implement a week of maintenance in-between each sprint.

 By separating new features and tech debt, we effectively ensure a coherent release process and can be sure bugs will be fixed by the end of the month.
 This allows us to de-prioritize bugs when they arise.
-If they’re not a high-priority, high-impact bug that requires an immediate hotfix, we can rest assured it will be taken on quickly.
+If they’re not a high-priority and high-impact bug that requires an immediate hotfix, we can rest assured it will be taken on quickly.

 This allows the dev team to be less stressed.
 And a less stressed dev team is a better engineering environment and that leads to happy devs 😄

 On the product management side, keeping a dedicated week to maintenance tasks ensures they get done.
-That way, you can circle back to Customer Support with confidence that the bug they just reported will be handled soon.
+That way, you can circle back to the Customer Support team with confidence that the bug they just reported will be handled soon.

 Have a dedicated board where you can stack all the tech debt issues you and your team may encounter.
-These can be added in a Kanban board and prioritized so you always know which bugs will be handled in your next maintenance week.
+These can be added to a Kanban board and prioritized so you always know which bugs will be handled in your next maintenance week.

 Learn more about the impact of tech debt with Gergely Orosz, AKA the Pragmatic Engineer.